UMN-LATIS/bluesheet/docs/using-bluesheet.md

 Folders provide a way to "group groups", based on College or other high-level organization.
 Folders don't have their own memberships, they just hold other groups.
 To request that a new folder be added, please [send us an email](mailto:latistecharch@umn.edu).

-## Leaves ##
+## Leaves

 BlueSheet tracks faculty leaves and leave eligibility.
 These features are intended to give departmental staff an easy way to keep track of leaves for scheduling purposes, and to provide shared visibility for faculty and departmental staff.
 The leave features in BlueSheet **do not** automatically enter leaves into Peoplesoft.
 Normal HR processes should be followed to officially enter leaves.

-### Automatically Imported Leaves ###
+### Automatically Imported Leaves

 BlueSheet automatically imports historical leave data, including sabbatical information.
 These leaves will be have the description of "Imported Leave".
 These leaves can be edited to add additional historical context if desired.

 BlueSheet also automatically imports information about eligibility for sabbatical, single semester leave, and mid-career awards.
 Eligibility data is only updated once per academic year, usually in September.

-### Adding and Editing Leaves ###
+### Adding and Editing Leaves

-Users with administrative permissions in BlueSheet can add and edit additional leaves within any user record.
+Users with BlueSheet Manager permissions can add and edit additional leaves within a group member's user record.
 Begin by finding a user by clicking `User Lookup` in the navigation bar.
 The "Leaves" section is at the bottom of their profile page.

 Any current or future leaves will be displayed by default.
 The "Show past leaves" checkbox enables you to view historical leave data.